 The County's net position is divided into three categories; net investment in capital assets; restricted net position and unrestricted net position.
-The largest portion of the County's net position, \$897.3 million; reflects its net investment in capital assets net of depreciation (e.g. land, development rights, construction in progress, buildings, improvements, machinery and equipment, vehicles, intangibles, leases, SBITA, and infrastructure), less any unmatured debt used to acquire those assets.
+The largest portion of the County's net position, \$915.9 million; reflects its net investment in capital assets net of depreciation (e.g. land, development rights, construction in progress, buildings, improvements, machinery and equipment, vehicles, intangibles, leases, SBITA, and infrastructure), less any unmatured debt used to acquire those assets.
 The County uses these capital assets to provide services to citizens.
 Consequently, these assets are not available for future spending.

-Restricted net position at \$271.5 million, are resources subject to external restrictions on how they may be used.
+Restricted net position at \$196.7 million, are resources subject to external restrictions on how they may be used.
 Accounting principles generally accepted in the United States of America direct that the difference between total net position and the two categories of net position just discussed be recorded as unrestricted net position regardless of any negative balances that may result.
-Unrestricted net position of the total primary government is negative \$119.1 million; business-type activities have a balance of \$80.3 million unrestricted net position while the unrestricted net position for governmental activities is negative \$199.4 million.
-The major reason for negative unrestricted net position in the governmental funds relates to the building of schools.
+Unrestricted net position of the total primary government is negative \$24.2 million; business-type activities have a balance of \$100.8 million unrestricted net position while the unrestricted net position for governmental activities is negative \$125.0 million.
+The major reason for negative unrestricted net position in governmental funds relates to the building of schools.
 Counties in the State of Maryland issue debt for public school construction; however, school buildings are recorded as assets of each public school system.
 Although net position, as noted earlier, is an indicator of a government's overall financial condition, the issuance of debt for Harford County Public Schools and Harford Community College construction, which increases the government's liabilities without the addition of corresponding assets, causes an imbalance on the Statement of Net Position.

-The net position of governmental activities increased \$41.7 million during fiscal year 2023, while program revenues increased \$14.7 million and general revenues decreased \$17.2 million over fiscal year 2022.
-Governmental activities general revenues for 2023 showed a decrease in property taxes of \$5.0 million, a decrease of income taxes of \$12.9 million, a decrease of \$6.6 million in recordation taxes, a decrease in transfer tax of \$7.7 million, offset by an increase of \$14.5 million in investment earnings.
-The majority of the increase in program revenues came from opioid settlements from various manufacturers and distributors.
+The net position of governmental activities increased \$15.3 million during fiscal year 2024, program revenues decreased \$4.3 million and general revenues increased \$24.2 million over fiscal year 2023.
+Governmental activities general revenues for 2024 showed an increase in property taxes of \$8.5 million, a increase in income taxes of \$8.8 million, a decrease of \$2.2 million in recordation taxes, a decrease in transfer tax of \$0.8 million, offset by an increase of \$5.6 million in investment earnings.
+The majority of the decrease in program revenues was due to receiving ARPA grant funds from the federal government in the prior fiscal year but not in the current year.
+The increase in general revenues is primarily due to a growing economy.

-The net position of business-type activities increased \$27.7 million during fiscal year 2023.
-Charges for services revenue increased \$1.9 million, 3.7% from fiscal year 2022 to 2023, due to legislation increasing the rate charged for services.
-Expenses for the business-type activities increased \$0.4 million, 0.8%, from the prior fiscal year due to overall price increases for products and services.
+The net position of business-type activities increased \$23.4 million during fiscal year 2024.
+Operating revenue increased \$5.1 million, 9.4% from fiscal year 2023 to 2024, mainly due to legislation increasing the rate charged for services.
+Operating expenses for the business-type activities increased \$4.9 million, 8.6%, from the prior fiscal year due to overall price increases for products and services.